-You may be required to work the notice period or you may accept payment in lieu of notice, if offered.
-Payment in lieu of notice means that you will not have to work for the period between receiving notice and the ending of your employment, but you will get the same amount of wages that you would have received, had you worked.
+Pay in lieu of notice means that you will not have to work for the period between receiving notice and the end of your employment.
+You still get the same amount of wages that you would have received, had you worked.
 This payment is not regarded as wages or salary but as compensation for loss of employment, which may qualify for tax relief.

-If you get payment in lieu of notice you are considered to be unemployed and available for work during this period.
+If you get pay in lieu of notice you are considered to be unemployed and available for work during this period.
 This means that you can claim a jobseeker’s payment.
 You cannot claim a jobseeker’s payment for any day that you are receiving holiday pay (see below).